stepborc/TvheadendMobileUI/README.md

 This fork works fine with tvheadend 4.1.
 My goal is to get an EPG timeline and not a mobile interface.
 All other interfaces will be deleted in the next months.

+To use the TMDB Feature just add your tmdb developer key to the file tvh_common.js and tvh_custom.js.
+There you find the variable tmdbApiKey.
+Add your key between the apostrophes on the right side of the equal sign.

 TvheadendMobileUI
 =================